 ELAM's Outcomes and Impact on Graduates, Organizations, and the Nation

-ELAM graduates now number over 700, and serve in numerous leadership positions – department head through university president – at over 180 academic health centers and organizations internationally.
+ELAM graduates now number nearly 900, and serve in numerous leadership positions – department head through university president – at over 210 academic health centers and organizations internationally.
 Currently, ELAM graduates number:

-- 97 center directors at medical schools, 1 at a dental school, and 6 at public health schools.
+- 105 center directors at medical schools, 2 at dental schools, and 7 at public health schools.

 In addition to a wide range of descriptive papers that have established ELAM's leadership development as a model for other programs, ELAM-based research shows that: